aspenmesh/istio-vet/pkg/vetter/conflictingvirtualservicehost/README-host-in-multiple-vs.md

 ## Example

 ERROR: The VirtualServices vs1.default, vs2.default with routes /foo prefix /foo exact define the same host (*) and conflict.
 A Virtual Service defining the same host must not conflict.
-Consider updating the VirtualServices to have unique hostname or update the rules so they do not conflict.
+Consider updating the VirtualServices to have unique hostnames or update the rules so they do not conflict.

 ## Description